OCodeJK/Airflow_AstroCLI/README.md

 ## **Documentation**

-This is a project that uses Airflow to automate getting a random spotify artist's top album/track
+This is a project that uses Airflow to automate getting a random spotify artist's top album/track, below describes the workflow or DAG:

-## E -
+## Extract
+Using the spotipy API, extract the top album from a random artist ["Bruno Mars", "Lady Gaga", "The Weeknd", "Kendrick Lamar", "Billie Eilish", "Coldplay", "SZA", "Rihanna", "Bad Bunny", "Taylor Swift"]

+you can configure the array if you want.
-## T -
+## Transform

-## L -
+## Load

 Packages used can be inferred in the requirements.txt
 - spotipy